Rob Paternostro: Professional career

+Paternostro joined Austrian side Oberwart Gunners during the 1996-97 season.
+He then had stints at CB Calpe in the Spanish EBA league, at Toulouse in France and at Pallacanestro Forlì in Italy.

 Whilst recovering from injury in 1999, Paternostro worked at ESPN in Bristol, Connecticut putting together highlight packages for SportsCenter and NBA Tonight.

-Paternostro first came to the BBL in 2000 when he signed for the Birmingham Bullets.
+He first came to the British Basketball League (BBL) in 2000 when he signed for the Birmingham Bullets.
 In his first season, he averaged 10.2 points and 4.1 assists in 34 league games, whilst shooting 41.5% from the three-point line.

 In January 2002, the Bullets reached the National Cup final, the forerunner to today's BBL Cup, but were beaten 112–105 in a thrilling game by Chester Jets.

 The following season Paternostro started the campaign in Belgium, playing eight games for Power Wevelgem and averaging 8.1 points per game, but he returned to Birmingham in January 2003, helping them to an 88–83 win over Essex Leopards in his first game back.
 He averaged 13.2 points and 5.9 assists in 18 league games.

 In 2003–2004 Paternostro continued with Birmingham, where he averaged 8.1 points and 7.8 assists per game.

 In 2006–2007 he returned to the BBL, playing for Leicester Riders averaging 6.3 points and 3.6 assists per game.

 In 2007–2008 Paternostro played his final season as a player for Birmingham Panthers, but injury issues, limited his appearances to only 18 league games.
 He averaged 11.4 points and 3.3 assists per game.

 Coaching career

 Paternostro was appointed head coach of the British Basketball League side Leicester Riders in June 2008.
 The initial agreement allowed him to become player-coach, but he never took up the option to play.

-Coach since 2008, in May 2021 he signed a new five year contract with the Riders.
+On 20 May 2021, Paternostro signed a 5-year deal with the Riders.